raspberrypilearning/gravity-simulator/en/step_2.md

 --- task ---

-Select the **Filled** property then from the Fill tool move the sliders to pick a green colour:
+Select the **Filled** property.
+From the menu move the sliders to pick a green colour:

 ![The Stage pane highlighted](images/green-fill.png)